beajoynes/netbox-evaluation/backup_restore.md

 Make sure the file has execute priviliges using
 `chmod +x netbox_backup.sh`

-To create cron job (on some, you are given an option for editor, in Alma I used 'export EDITOR=nano' to set my environment editor to nano as I was not used to vi editor.
+To create cron job (on some, you are given an option for editor, in Alma I used 'export EDITOR=nano' to set my environment editor to nano as I was not used to vi editor).

 `crontab -e`